MLB roundup: Cardinals ride Flaherty into first place

 Starlin Castro came off the bench to slug two homers and drive in five runs as host Miami rallied from a seven-run deficit with 19 hits to set a season high in runs and defeat Philadelphia.

 The Marlins, who have the worst record in the National League, rallied from a 7-0 deficit, tied the score with a seven-run third, fell behind again and then produced a five-run fifth.
-The Phillies never recovered, and the 19 runs were the second most the Marlins have ever scored at home.
+The 19 runs were the second most the Marlins have ever scored at home.

-Not all news was good for the Marlins, however, as Brian Anderson was hit by a pitch and suffered a broken hand, likely ending his season.
+Not all news was good for the Marlins, however, as Brian Anderson was hit by a pitch and sustained a broken left hand, likely ending his season.

 Indians 4, Royals 1

-Francisco Lindor belted a two-run homer to highlight a four-run second inning and host Cleveland beat Kansas City as Tyler Naquin also drove in two runs, and Carlos Santana had two singles to post his seventh multi-hit performance in 12 contests.
+Francisco Lindor belted a two-run homer to highlight a four-run second inning as host Cleveland beat Kansas City.
+Tyler Naquin also drove in two runs, and Carlos Santana had two singles to post his seventh multi-hit performance in 12 contests.

 The offense proved to be enough for the Indians, who snapped a three-game losing skid overall and improved to 11-6 against the Royals this season.

 Rookie Zach Plesac (7-4) allowed one run on four hits in 5 2/3 innings to pick up the win.
-The 24-year-old improved to 3-0 in four starts against Kansas City this season, including permitting a total of three runs (two earned) and 10 hits in 13 innings in two wins last month.
+The 24-year-old improved to 3-0 in four starts against Kansas City this year.

 Pirates 3, Reds 2